-Optimizing how ambulances are allocated and routed is one of the most efficient ways for EMS to save more lives at virtually no cost.
-However, current EMS software uses models that assume normal demands.
-These models are unable to adapt to disasters such as the COVID-19 pandemic, where traffic patterns change, case clusters emerge, and hospitals rapidly reach capacity.
-Decisions optimized for normal times may be very inefficient and cause a significant delay in care.
-This project will synthesize real-time information on case clusters, hospitals’ capacities and capabilities, waiting times, and traffic flows to coordinate optimal responses among ambulances.
-By design, this system will rapidly adapt to changing situations and disruptions.
-It will guarantee that ambulances arrive at the scenes as quickly as possible and strategically route patients to care facilities.
+Optimizing ambulance allocation and routing is one of the most efficient ways for EMS to save more lives at virtually no cost.
+However, current EMS software was developed under models that assume normal demands.
+They are unable to adapt to disasters such as the COVID-19 pandemic, where traffic patterns change, case clusters emerge, and hospitals rapidly reach capacity.
+Decisions which are optimized for normal times can suddenly become very inefficient, leading to significant delay in care.
+Ideally, emergency responders would like to synthesize real-time information on case clusters, hospital capacity, wait times, and traffic situations to coordinate responses between all ambulances.